Housing and Neighborhood Actions

 Countryside Master Plan includes design principles for residential development.

 NH A24.
-Strengthen enforcement of building maintenance codes, revise Rental Inspection Program to include periodic inspections as permitted by law, and develop a strategy to increase geographic coverage of Rental Inspection Program.
+Strengthen enforcement of building maintenance codes, rental inspection program.
+Develop a strategy to increase geographic coverage.

 NH A25.
-Aggressively market the Real Estate Tax Abatement program to encourage rehabilitation of older homes.
+Market the Real Estate Tax Abatement program to encourage rehabilitation of older homes.

 NH A26.
 Consider demolition of derelict or neglected structures, outside of historic districts, when rehabilitation is not economically feasible, plans for appropriate redevelopment are approved, and redevelopment furthers the neighborhood goals for a balanced, sustainable housing supply.